shifs999/PanoStitch/README.md

 Panorama is prevalent in camera software of smartphones.
 It is a method in which we first take a number of images, and then stitch them together to form a bigger and combined image, with significantly larger horizon.
 - This project seamlessly stitches multiple overlapping images into a single panoramic image.
 - Utilizing computer vision techniques such as SIFT, Homography estimation, RANSAC, and weighted blending, this project offers an efficient solution for panoramic image creation.
-- By titching multiple images using `recursion`, a wider panorama can be obtained.
+- By stitching multiple images using `recursion`, a wider panorama can be obtained.

 - ## Try it out

 1. #### Clone and cd to the repository: